Rooting Democracy in Kenya Through an Informed Citizenry Programme

 - To empower citizens to elect leaders who embody the spirit and the values of the Constitution.

-- To increase and enhance representation of historically marginalized groups and communities in governance processes.
+- To increase and enhance representation of historically marginalised groups and communities in governance processes.

 - To enhance Uraia’s responsiveness to the civic needs of Kenyans.

-The Implementation of the RDP is carried out through the following four Pillars of Uraia.
+The Implementation of RDP is carried out through the following four Pillars of Uraia.